sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ![Alt text](image-172.png)

 ## Introduction to Security Groups
-- Security Groups are the fundamental of network security in AWS
+- Security Groups are the fundamentals of network security in AWS
 - They control how traffic is allowed into or out of our EC2 Instances.
     ![Alt text](image-173.png)
 - Security groups only contain **allow** rules